Exploiting symmetry in network analysis: Results

 \textbf{Adjacency matrix.} The methods in this paper can be applied to the network itself, that is, to its adjacency matrix.
 We recover the structural and spectral results in \cite{macarthur2008symmetry,macarthur2009spectral}, and the quotient compression ratio reported in \cite{xiao2008network}, here $c_\text{sparse}=\widetilde{m}_\mathcal{Q}$ in Table \ref{Table1}.
 The network (adjacency) eigendecomposition can be significantly sped up by exploiting symmetries (Fig.~\ref{fig:reduction}).

 \textbf{Communicability.} Communicability is a very general choice of structural measure, consisting on any analytical function $f(x)= \sum a_n x^n$ applied to the adjacency matrix, $ f(A) = \sum_{n=0}^\infty a_n A^n, $ and it is a natural measure of network connectivity, since the matrix power $A^k$ counts walks of length $k$ \cite{estrada2008communicability}.
-Its network representation, the graph $f(\mathcal G)$ with adjacency matrix $f(A)$, inherits all the symmetries of $\mathcal G$ and thus it has the same symmetric motifs and orbits.
-The BSMs are uniform joins of orbits, and each orbit is a uniform graph (Figs.~\ref{fig:uniform} and \ref{fig:new}, middle) characterised by the communicability of a vertex to itself (a natural measure of centrality \cite{estrada2005subgraph}), and the communicability between distinct vertices.
+The most common choice of coefficients is $a_n=\frac1{n!}$, which gives the exponential matrix $e^A=\sum_{n=0}^\infty \frac{A^n}{n!}$.
+Communicability is a structural network measure and its network representation, the graph $f(\mathcal G)$ with adjacency matrix $f(A)$, inherits all the symmetries of $\mathcal G$ and thus it has the same symmetric motifs and orbits.
+The BSMs are uniform joins of orbits, and each orbit is a uniform graph (Figs.~\ref{fig:uniform} and \ref{fig:new}b) characterised by the communicability of a vertex to itself (a natural measure of centrality \cite{estrada2005subgraph}), and the communicability between distinct vertices.
 As a full network measure, the compression ratio $c_\text{full}$ applies (Table \ref{Table1}), indicating the fraction of storage needed by using the quotient to eliminate redundancies (Fig.~\ref{fig:compression}).
 Moreover, average quotient recovery holds for communicability since $f(Q(A))=Q(f(A))$ (Methods, Theorem \ref{thm:comm}).
 Alternatively, we can use the spectral decomposition algorithm on the adjacency matrix ($A = U D U^T$ implies $f(A) = U f(D) U^T$) reducing the computation, typically cubic on the number of vertices, by $sp = \widetilde{n}_\mathcal{Q}^3 $ (Table \ref{Table1}, Fig.~\ref{fig:reduction}).
 For the spectral results, note that $f(A)=U f(D) U^T$ has eigenvalues $f(\lambda)$, and same eigenvectors, as $A$.
 Thus

-account for most of the discrete part of the spectrum $f(A)$, for the adjacency matrix $A$ of a typical (undirected, unweighted) real-world network (Eq.\eqref{eqn:golden}).
+account for most of the discrete part of the spectrum $f(A)$, for the adjacency matrix $A$ of a typical (undirected, unweighted) real-world network (Eq.~\eqref{eqn:golden}).